Employment Contractsby Kate Russell

 When an eligible employee submits a request for flexible working you have to respond appropriately.
 That means considering it properly in a timely fashion.
 There is no statutory duty to agree automatically to an employee’s request.
 The aim of the statutory procedure is to encourage dialogue between you and the employee with a view to facilitating agreement on changes to the employee’s working arrangements wherever such changes are workable.

-The statutory procedure used to provide strict time limits on dealing with a request.
+Before 2014, the statutory procedure provided strict time limits on dealing with a request.
 A manager had to hold a meeting with the employee within 28 days of the request being submitted and within 14 days of the meeting, the manager had to write to the employee, with a response.

-If you agree to the employee’s request at the outset, it is not necessary for these above to be followed.
+If you agree to the employee’s request at the outset, it is not necessary for the process described above to be followed.
 The only thing that you need to do is to write to the employee, specifying the agreed changes to his terms of employment and the date on which the changes take effect.

 If the employee’s chosen companion is not available on the proposed date of the meeting, you should, within reason, postpone the meeting to allow the employee to bring along the chosen companion.
 Such a postponement need be granted only once, and should normally be to a date that falls within one week of the original proposed meeting date.